hamza-mughees/Functional-Programming/README.md

 # Functional Programming
-These are the solutions to the assignments in the Functional Programming module
+These are the solutions to the assignments in the Functional Programming module: CSU34016